How To Build a Website

 Depending on the type of business you operate, the kind of website you need will vary.
 While all websites have many similarities, your business site will require certain features that others don’t.

 If you own a restaurant, for example, you’ll likely want to display a menu on your website.
-In contrast, a certified public accountant (CPA) likely will consider an easy-to-use contact form essential.
+In contrast, a CPA likely will consider an easy-to-use contact form essential.

 Examples of local businesses include restaurants, CPAs, plumbers, real estate agents, flower shops, tanning salons, you name it.
 Think of any corner store or market you might find when driving down your main street as a perfect example of a niche business with specific website needs.